hctwist/computational-graph/README.md

 ### Dependencies

-Node dependencies are created via defining inputs.
+Node dependencies are created by defining inputs.
 In the constructor of a node, its inputs should be registered via the `Input` method as shown here:

 ```csharp